Menu

 1. English Weather

 You knew this was coming!
-The weather can be fairly depressing during late fall and winter, possibly explaining why tea is so popular….oh and alcohol!
+The weather can be fairly depressing for about six months of the year, possibly explaining why tea is so popular….oh and alcohol!

 It can also be gloriously sunny with Turner-esque blue skies or solidly cloudy for days.
 Here’s what I really think.

-Expect less than 8 hours of daylight in the winter due to being far north in the hemisphere.
-Average hours of sunlight per year in London is 1400 – just under 4 hours per day.
-Compare that to Dallas TX which gets 2850 hours of sunlight per year!
+Because we’re in the far north hemisphere, expect less than 8 hours of daylight in the winter.
+Average hours of sunlight per year in London is just under 4 hours per day (1400).
+Compare that to Dallas TX which gets 2850 hours of sunlight per year – twice as much!

 Temperatures are usually mild, not too hot and not too cold.
 You’ll wear your waterproof winter coat much much longer than you’d like and you’ll seriously think about investing in a pair of rubber welly boots for those long muddy walks.
 It’s truthful to say “no one comes to England for the weather”.